Learn About Your Pets and Their Health

 How effective are these vaccines?

 Immunity, even if the dog has experienced a natural infection, is neither solid nor long-lasting.
 We cannot expect vaccines to do much better.
-Since immunity varies with the circumstances, Consult with your veterinarian regarding specific vaccination recommendations for your pet.
-Which may vary according to specific circumstances.
+Since immunity varies with the circumstances, consultation with your veterinarian regarding specific vaccination recommendations for your pet is key.
 Some kennel facilities require a booster vaccination shortly before boarding and some veterinarians recommend a booster vaccine every six months to ensure maximum protection against this troublesome infection.

 How are the Bordetella vaccines administered?